FreshKernel/kraft-sync/admin/README.md

 To make the process easier, we already included a default `API_KEY` and the option to override it.

-When possible, consider using alternatives such as [Modrinth](https://www.modrinth.com/) when possible for downloading mods in your
+When possible, consider using alternatives such as [Modrinth](https://www.modrinth.com/) for downloading mods in your
-Minecraft launcher as this will make the process easier and faster with fewer errors as it doesn't require sending any request using the **network**.
+Minecraft launcher as this will make the process easier and faster with fewer errors as it doesn't require sending any requests using the **network**.

 Some launchers store the download URL from the **Modrinth** provider, even if the mod is downloaded from Curse Forge.
 If a mod is not available on Modrinth, the launcher may only store the Curse Forge project and file ID.
 In such cases,